 An adult presence is provided in playgrounds at break times in terms of the Schools (Safety and Supervision of Pupils) (Scotland) Regulations 1990.
 At Busby Primary, our janitor, pupil support staff and senior leadership team supervise our playground, both at interval and lunchtime.
 There is adult supervision in the playground from 8.45am, in the event of extreme weather this supervision is moved inside and children are allowed indoors.
+Pupils are able to enter the building and classrooms from 8.55am to settle ready for a 9am start.
 Please note that children are not allowed into the school until the supervision is in place.